@RequestScoped

 As of February 28, 2024, Shiro v1 was superseded by v2.

-Apache Shiro Jakarta EE module makes it transparent to use Shiro features in Jakarta EE applications with minimal configuration.
+with minimal configuration.
 It makes annotations such as @RequiresRoles available in Jakarta EE (CDI, EJB, etc.) code.

-The module is compatible with Java EE 8 through Jakarta EE 10 or later.
-It may work with earlier versions of Jakarta EE but was not tested with those.
+Jakarta EE integration is available in Shiro 2.0 or later.
+The module is compatible with Jakarta EE 10 through Jakarta EE 11 or later.
+It may work with earlier versions of Jakarta EE but was not tested with those. |

 Include the shiro-jakarta-ee dependency in you application classpath (we recommend using a tool such as Apache Maven or Gradle to manage this).